dhaley/dot-emacs/lisp/use-package/README.md

       (eval-when-compile
         (autoload 'w3m-search-escape-query-string "w3m-search")))

-If your package needs a directory added to the `load-path` in order load, use `:load-path`.
+If your package needs a directory added to the `load-path` in order to load, use `:load-path`.
 It takes a string or a list of strings.
 If the path is relative, it will be expanded within `user-emacs-directory`: